 Georgetown University Biomedical Graduate Education (BGE) provides special award opportunities to encourage local talent to stay local as they pursue biomedical graduate education.
-BGE is pleased to announce the launch of its “DMV (DC/MD/VA) Hoyas Biomedical Academic Scholarship” program with the intention to attract high quality graduates from DC/MD/VA schools.
+BGE is pleased to announce the launch of its “DMV (DC/MD/VA) Hoyas Biomedical Academic Scholarship” program with the intention to attract high-quality graduates from DC/MD/VA area.

-The DMV (DC/MD/VA) Hoyas Biomedical Academic Scholarship program* is open to newly admitted students in a Georgetown University Biomedical Graduate Education M.S. degree program who:
+The DMV (DC/MD/VA) Hoyas Biomedical Academic Scholarship program is open to newly admitted students in a Georgetown University Biomedical Graduate Education Master's degree program who:

-- have been offered admission to an eligible M.S. program for a start in the Fall semester;
+- Have been offered admission to an eligible master's program for a start in the Fall semester

-- must be enrolled and remain as a full-time student in the semesters in which they are receiving funds;
+- Must be enrolled and remain as a full-time student in the semesters in which they are receiving scholarship

-- reside in the District of Columbia, Maryland or Virginia (will need to submit one (1) acceptable Proof of Residency Document as defined below).
+- Reside in the District of Columbia, Maryland or Virginia (will need to submit one acceptable Proof of Residency Document as defined below)

 How to Apply

-- Write a creative essay in response to ONE of the topics below (1000 words or less):
+- Write a creative essay in response to one of the topics below.

 The creative essay should be 500 to 1,000 words.
 The content of this essay must be different from any other written samples included in your program application, including the Statement of Purpose.